-All I n all there are many ways to take care of our bodies.
+All In all, there are many ways to take care of our bodies.
 If we continue to just work hard day in and out and not stop to take care of ourselves then pain shows up.
 Tension builds up and sometimes to a more severe state where it takes more frequent sessions to get back on track.
-Be in tune with how you are feeling, get to know some of these ideas and get a sense for how each make you feel.
+Be in tune with how you are feeling, get to know some of these ideas, and get a sense of how each makes you feel.
 Learn when your body is needing any of these types of therapies.
 Be good to yourself.
 Live fully, feel younger longer, and get rid of those pains that ail your body.

 Check out my blog post on What’s Holding You Back From Massage Here